PriyaAnnamalai12/Bank_Churn_Analaysis-by-Top-Banker/README.md

 📢 Increase customer activity through incentives and communication campaigns

 💳 Promote credit card adoption to strengthen customer relationships

+Why This Project Matters
+- Acquiring new customers is more expensive than retaining existing ones
+- Understanding churn helps banks improve profitability
+- Data-driven insights can guide targeted retention strategies

 🚀 Tools Used